edworId/facial_emotion_detection/README.md

 This project uses Python to detect faces and emotions with FER2013.
 Furthermore, it uses a Shell Script to develop a GUI menu to help the user use it.

-Facial expression detection from a picture or a live camera stream implemented with convolutional neural networks in Keras and OpenCV.
+Facial expression recognition from a picture or a live camera stream implemented with convolutional neural networks in Keras and OpenCV.

 The dialog command is a command-line tool used to create text-based user interfaces on Unix-like systems.
 It provides an interactive way to display dialog boxes, menus, and forms in the terminal.